NickGrunert/master-thesis/modules/ndsm_analysis.typ

     ==== Logarithm <log>

-    Using the Logarithm on the original, but normalized, NDSM Image data will help to enhance the contrast of the image.
+    Using the Logarithm on the original, but normalized, nDSM Image data will help to enhance the contrast of the image.
 This will not only make the image more visually appealing but also easier to interpret.
     @fig:edp:log shows the difference when applying the Logarithm directly after calculating the derivative.
     It is observable that the image which contains logarithmic normalization has less extreme maxima and minima, which makes it easier to interpret the image, due to the smaller values being more prominent, leading to a more balanced image in intensity.
     In the Image not using logarithmic scaling, most colours become very pale whilest only the extreme values on for example the edges of the house become intensively coloured, leading to the fact, that the image becomes hard to interpret by human eyes when trying to evaluate or validate the calculated data.